Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Attendance Policy

 A Scout must attend a minimun 75 percent of Troop meetings and 50 percent of campouts in order to advance in rank and hold position in the Troop.
-If a Scout has conflicts with Troop meetings and campouts due to school, church, or recreational events (ie, sports, band, clubs, or teams), he will need to submit these dates in writing to the Records Chair person, asking to be excussed from attendance policy on these dates and stating the reason.
-This will need to be submitted prior to the dates in order to be excussed.
-Also, if there is a problem meeting the attendance policy due to parental visitations, please discuss this with the Records Chair person, in order to make sure the dates are excussed.
+If a Scout has conflicts with Troop meetings and campouts due to school, church, or recreational events (ie, sports, band, clubs, or teams), he will need to submit these dates in writing to the Records Chair person, asking to be excused from attendance policy on these dates and stating the reason.
+This will need to be submitted prior to the dates in order to be excused.
+Also, if there is a problem meeting the attendance policy due to parental visitations, please discuss this with the Records Chair person, in order to make sure the dates are excused.

 Troop Meetings